This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Peru.

 Under the Electricity Sector Antitrust Law and Regulation, an authorization from INDECOPI (the Peruvian competition agency) is required prior to the acquisition of direct or indirect control of an electrical company, provided that the following conditions are met:

 a) the purchaser and its affiliates or group companies hold – or will hold after the transaction – a concession or authorization for power generation, transmission and/or distribution;

 b) the local market share of the companies involved in the operation (including all affiliates and subsidiaries) amounts to, or exceeds, individually or in the aggregate, either before or after the operation, 15% (for horizontal integration) or 5% (for vertical integration).

-d) the shares or interest to be purchased i) represent at least 10% of the outstanding capital stock of the relevant company, or ii) provides control over the relevant company; and,
+d) the shares or interest to be purchased i) represent at least 10% of the outstanding capital stock of the relevant company, or ii) provide control over the relevant company; and,

-e) the operation under assessment, either within one of its individual acts or taken as a whole, involves the acquisition, directly or indirectly, by the acquirer of productive assets, amounting to 5% or more of the acquirer's total assets (on the basis of market value at the time of notification).
+e) the operation under assessment, either within one of its individual acts or taken as a whole, involves the acquisition, directly or indirectly, by the acquirer of productive assets, amounting to 5% or more of the acquirer's total assets (based on market value at the time of notification).

 How are turnover, assets and/or market shares valued or determined for the purposes of jurisdictional thresholds?

 The participation market shares of the companies involved in the concentration operation are established according to the total income during the year before the notification date of the companies that undertake the same activities in the Electric Interconnected System (generation, transmission and/or distribution).
 This information is produced bi-annually by the Energy Sector Supervising Organism (OSINERGMIN).
 It includes parents and subsidiaries, both owners and companies that are directly or indirectly owned, if they are involved in the relevant activities (i.e. generation, transmission and/or distribution of energy).